 What if I can't find cover for my pre-existing condition?

-Once you've done your travel insurance comparison here at comparetravelinsurance.com.au, we will direct you to your chosen insurer's site to confirm your quote.
+Once you've done your travel insurance comparison, click on your policy choice and we will direct you to your chosen insurer's site to confirm your quote.
 Whether you're purchasing online or over the phone, you will usually be prompted to disclose pre-existing medical conditions during the purchase process.
 When purchasing online, once you have selected 'Yes' to cover pre-existing medical conditions, premium loadings are applied at the end of a questionnaire.